 B. Committal Shelter

-Each Shelter seats approximately 18 attendees, with one seat in front designated for Next of Kin, the recipient of the American Flag and rifle cartridges.
-The casket or urn is placed at the front of the Shelter, with either Active Duty or SNC Honor Guard personnel standing vigil on each side.
+Each Shelter seats approximately 18 attendees, with one seat in front designated for Next of Kin, who will receive the American Flag and rifle cartridges.
+The casket or urn is placed at the front of the Shelter, with either Active Duty or Saratoga National Cemetery Honor Guard personnel standing vigil on each side.

-The Active Duty and SNC Honor Guard personnel wait for all attendees to arrive at the Shelter.
+The Active Duty and Saratoga National Cemetery Honor Guard personnel wait for all attendees to arrive at the Shelter.

 C. Rendering Military Funeral Honors

-Once the attendees are assembled in and around the Shelter, the MFH Detail Leader initiates Military Funeral Honors, comprised of the following procedures:
+Once the attendees are assembled in and around the Shelter, the MFH Detail Leader initiates Military Funeral Honors, which includes the following procedures:

 • Introduction of MFH